Study finds vver half of professionals would consider moving job for four-day week

-The Quarterly Insights Survey from Hays Scotland found that 53 per cent of professionals in Scotland would be tempted to leave their current role to move to a company which offers a four-day week.
+The Quarterly Insights Survey from recruitment body Hays Scotland found 53 per cent of professionals in Scotland would be tempted to leave their existing role to move to a company where they had the option of working four days each week.

-32 per cent of those surveyed added that they believe such an offer will become a reality within two to five years.
+A total of 32 per cent of those surveyed also said they believed such an offer will become a reality within two to five years.

-Just over a quarter of employers stated that such a timescale to offer a 4-day week would be feasible in that time.
+Just over a quarter of employers stated such a timescale to offer a four-day week would be feasible in that time.

 Currently just 2 per cent of employers in Scotland have introduced a four-day working week, with a further 2 per cent trialling it.

-63 per cent of employers are not considering a 4-day week at all with 23 per cent of employers in Scotland believing that a four-day working week will never become a reality.
+A total of 63 per cent of employers are not considering a four-day week at all, with 23 per cent of employers in Scotland believing a four-day working week will never become a reality.

 Read More

-The main reason cited by both employers and employees in Scotland for adopting a four-day working week was to benefit mental health and wellbeing with 67 per cent of employees stating that they believe such a move would benefit them.
+The main reason cited by both employers and employees in Scotland for adopting a four-day working week was to benefit mental health and wellbeing, with 67 per cent of employees stating they believe such a move would benefit them.

 The research coincides with a six month trial of a four-day working week in June to which 60 companies across Britain have signed up as they explore more flexible working practices following workplace displacement during the Covid pandemic.